The complete 2026 checklist for Australian businesses to dominate local search results

 Keyword stuffing in your name – "John's Plumbing" ranks better than "Emergency Plumber John's 24/7 Plumbing Services."

 Ignoring negative reviews – Not responding makes you look unprofessional.
 Responding professionally to negative reviews actually increases trust.
+This is exactly what Starworks was built for—helping Australian businesses collect more 5-star reviews on autopilot and respond intelligently to every piece of feedback.

 Inconsistent information – One wrong digit in your phone number loses you customers.